The decay contribution to the parity-odd fragmentation functions: Observables

-Since weak interaction breaks the parity conservation, quark-antiquark pairs produced through $Z^0$-boson exchange or $\gamma Z^0$-interference diagrams are longitudinally polarized.
-This longitudinal polarization can be inherited by final state hadrons through the longitudinal spin transfer $G_{1L,q}$.
-This part of the contribution is taken into account by the first term of the numerator in Eq.~(\ref{eq:polarization}).
-The second part computes the contribution from P-odd fragmentation functions.
-At this point, we take a brief detour to the $pp$ collisions.
-In $pp$ collisions, the partonic collisions are dominated by the strong interaction.
-The fragmenting hadron is not polarized.
-Therefore, the unpolarized $pp$ collisions provide a cleaner platform to probe the P-odd fragmentation functions.
-However, in this work, we still utilize the $e^+e^-$ annihilation process as an example to demonstrate this effect.
-Particularly, the ratio between these two terms in Eq.~(\ref{eq:polarization}) offers information on the magnitude of P-odd effects.

 To proceed, a parameterization of the longitudinal spin transfer $G_{1L,q} (z)$ is required.
-We take $G_{1L,q}^{\Lambda}(z) = z^{1.3} D_{1,q}^{\Lambda}(z)$ and only consider contributions from light quarks.
-Such a simple parameterization can already provide a sufficiently good enough description of the $\Lambda$-hyperon polarization measured by the LEP experiment~\cite{ALEPH:1996oew, OPAL:1997oem}.
+We take $G_{1L,q}^{\Lambda}(z) = z^{0.8} D_{1,q}^{\Lambda}(z)$ and only consider contributions from light quarks.
+Such a simple parameterization can already provide a sufficiently good description of the $\Lambda$-hyperon polarization measured by the LEP experiment~\cite{ALEPH:1996oew, OPAL:1997oem}.
 With these approximations at hand, we present our numerical result for the longitudinal polarization of $\Lambda$ hyperons at different collision energies in l.h.s. of Fig.~\ref{fig:lambda-pol}.
 To illustrate the relative contribution from the P-odd fragmentation function, we define the ratio ${\cal R} (z)$ as

 and show the corresponding numerical results in r.h.s. of Fig.~\ref{fig:lambda-pol}.
 It is obvious that the dominant contribution to the hadron polarization arises from the P-odd effect when $Q \ll M_Z$.
-The relative contribution from $\tilde D_{1L}$ decreases as the collisional energy increases.
-It reaches the minimal at the $Z^0$-pole.
+The relative contribution from $D_{1L}^{\rm PV}$ decreases as the collisional energy increases and reaches the minimum at the $Z^0$-pole.
 Thus, it is better to access this P-odd fragmentation function at relatively low energy collisions.